 Antosch & Lin Flashcards and Text Analyser The link takes you directly to the German site, but you can use the site to study many other languages via the language list at the bottom.
 Create a free account and try it out.
 The flashcards include audio and example sentences, and an option to make your own notes (e.g. mnemonics for the word).
 They use a spaced repetition format that allows you to control when you see a card again.
 The "Text Analyzer" allows you to enter a German text and then hover over words in the text to see a translation and access the flashcard for that word if it's in the site's database.
 You can also create a set of flashcards to study based on the text.

 Courses and Grammars

-on "Deutschkurse" in the "Deutsch lernen" category in the navigation section.
+on "Deutschkurse."
 You could start by taking the "Einstufungstest" to find out your level, and then click on the "Kursfinder" link to find the right course for you.
+A few of the many options:

 - Jojo sucht das Glück.
 A language-learning soap opera created by Deutsche Welle, in 3-5 minute episodes with German captions and accompanying exercises.
 Starts slowly, but gets more entertaining if you stick with it.

 - Ticket nach Berlin.
-A labguage-learning "reality show" featuring two teams of 3 language learners from around the world traveling around Germany and completing various challenges.
+A language-learning "reality show" featuring two teams of 3 language learners from around the world traveling around Germany and completing various challenges.
 Aimed at the B2 level (roughly the third-year German level)

 - Deutsch im Blick Free first-year German course from the University of Texas at Austin.
 Very well done, with a wealth of multimedia resources and activities.